Matthew Shiltz: Calgary Stampeders

 On February 13, 2024, it was announced that Shiltz had signed with the Calgary Stampeders.
 He played in ten games where he completed 34 of 62 pass attempts for 438 yards with two touchdowns and two interceptions.
 He became a free agent upon the expiry of his contract on February 11, 2025.

 Ottawa Redblacks

 On February 11, 2025, Shiltz signed a one-year contract with the Ottawa Redblacks.
+He dressed in all 18 regular season games, starting in one, where he completed 29 of 47 pass attempts for 283 yards with one touchdown pass and seven interceptions.
+Shiltz announced his retirement on December 19.